O. Henry: Legacy

+Several schools are named for Porter: William Sydney Porter Elementary in Greensboro, North Carolina, O. Henry Elementary in Garland, Texas, the O. Henry School (I.S.
+70) in New York City, and O. Henry Middle School in Austin, Texas.

-Porter has elementary schools named for him in Greensboro, North Carolina (William Sydney Porter Elementary) and Garland, Texas (O. Henry Elementary), as well as a middle school in Austin, Texas (O. Henry Middle School).
-The O. Henry Hotel in Greensboro is also named for Porter, as is US 29 which is O. Henry Boulevard.
+The O. Henry Hotel in Greensboro is also named for Porter, as is US 29, which is O. Henry Boulevard.

-In 1962, the Soviet Postal Service issued a stamp commemorating O. Henry's 100th birthday.
+Asheville, North Carolina, where Porter is buried, has O. Henry Avenue, the location of the Asheville Citizen-Times building.

 On September 11, 2012, the United States Postal Service issued a stamp commemorating the 150th anniversary of O. Henry's birth.

 On November 23, 2011, Barack Obama quoted O. Henry while granting pardons to two turkeys named "Liberty" and "Peace".
 In response, political science professor P. S. Ruckman Jr. and Texas attorney Scott Henson filed a formal application for a posthumous pardon in September 2012, the same month that the U.S. Postal Service issued its O. Henry stamp.
 Previous attempts were made to obtain such a pardon for Porter in the administrations of Woodrow Wilson, Dwight Eisenhower, and Ronald Reagan, but no one had ever bothered to file a formal application.
 Ruckman and Henson argued that Porter deserved a pardon because (1) he was a law-abiding citizen prior to his conviction; (2) his offense was minor; (3) he had an exemplary prison record; (4) his post-prison life clearly indicated rehabilitation; (5) he would have been an excellent candidate for clemency in his time, had he but applied for pardon; (6) by today's standards, he remains an excellent candidate for clemency; and (7) his pardon would be a well-deserved symbolic gesture and more.
 The pardon remains ungranted.

 In 2021 the Library of America included O. Henry in their list by publishing a collection of 101 of his stories, edited by Ben Yagoda.